 Stevie Wonder, who performed on stage with the band at Jamaica’s Reggae Sunsplash festival in 1981, co-wrote and produced Third World’s 1982 song “Try Jah Love.”

-Drummer Willie Stewart, who kept the beat in Third World until 1997, said Monday that the fun-loving Clarke “loved his art but always had a joke.”
+Drummer Willie Stewart, who kept the beat in Third World until 1997, said upon Bunny Rugs’ passing, that the fun-loving Clarke “loved his art but always had a joke.”

 In a government statement noting Clarke’s death, Culture Minister Lisa Hanna said: “Bunny Rugs’ voice was distinct.
 He had a charisma and stage presence that was spellbinding with a smile that was vibrant.”

-He had been released from an Orlando Florida cancer treatment center a week earlier when he passed away at his home on February 2, 2014 at age 65.
+He had been released from an Orlando Florida cancer treatment center a week before he passed away fro cancer at his home on February 2, 2014 at age 65.